 I am Homer.
-I was taken by my previous family to Edinburgh’s Seafield Cat & Dog Home when I was young and left there.
+My previous family left me in Edinburgh’s Seafield Cat & Dog Home when I was young.
 I was put in a cage.
-All around were angry, snarling, barking, fighting dogs.
+I was surrounded with angry, snarling, barking, fighting dogs.
 The noise was horrible.
+I was very afraid.

-After a few days, a woman stopped at my cage.
-Then I was led out and she and a tall man took me to my new home.
-I was a long, lanky young dog then and raced around Astley Aislie hospital grounds – all damp grass and enormous rhododendron bushes.
+I was there a few days when a woman stopped at my cage.
+I was led out and she and a tall man put me in their car and took me to my new home.
+I knew I was loved.
+I was a long, lanky dog then and raced around Astley Ainslie hospital grounds – all damp grass and rhododendron bushes.

-Now I live in France on a big piece of land.
-All around me are oak forests where I can smell wild boars.
+That was nine years ago.
+I live in France now on land surrounded by oak forests where I can smell wild boars.
 The chasseurs (I know some French words) drive up our steep hill three mornings a week with their barking gun dogs.
 Then the shooting starts.

-My master and mistress have been building their new house for eight years.
-My master spends too long on his digger moving rocks and earth.
-My mistress spends too much time writing at her computer.
-I have to remind her to leave her desk and go for a walk.
+My master and mistress have built the house themselves.
+My master spends too long at his desk.
+My mistress spends too much time writing on her laptop.
+I have to remind them to go for walks.

 I am growing old now.
+My muzzle is grey and my legs are a bit stiff.
 I’m a happy dog but I still get very very anxious if I’m left in the house so my mistress takes me everywhere with her.
 I wait in the car, and stare out of the window until she returns.